SergiuB/harmonia-astro/src/content/facilitators-en/alinagrecu.md

   }
 ---

-Alina Grecu – Instructor Yoga & Pilates Reformer/ Terapeut Craniosacral 500h YTT Yoga Alliance | 100h Yin Yoga | Instructor Pilates Reformer
+Alina Grecu – Yoga & Pilates Reformer Instructor / Craniosacral Therapist 500h YTT Yoga Alliance | 100h Yin Yoga | Pilates Reformer Instructor

-Sunt Alina Grecu, instructor de yoga și pilates, cu o abordare holistică orientată spre echilibrul corp-minte-suflet.
-Am finalizat o formare de 500h Yoga Alliance în Hatha și Vinyasa, precum și o specializare de 100h în Yin Yoga. În plus, sunt instructor certificat de Pilates Reformer, susținând sesiuni care îmbină aliniamentul postural cu forța interioară și fluiditatea mișcării.
+I am Alina Grecu, a yoga and pilates instructor with a holistic approach focused on body-mind-soul balance.
+I completed a 500h Yoga Alliance training in Hatha and Vinyasa, as well as a 100h specialization in Yin Yoga.
+Additionally, I am a certified Pilates Reformer instructor, conducting sessions that combine postural alignment with inner strength and movement fluidity.

-Predau clase de yoga (Hatha, Vinyasa, Yin), meditație și Pilates Reformer, într-un stil blând, dar energizant, susținând atât eliberarea tensiunilor, cât și reconectarea profundă cu propriul corp.
+I teach yoga classes (Hatha, Vinyasa, Yin), meditation, and Pilates Reformer in a gentle yet energizing style, supporting both tension release and deep reconnection with one's own body.

-Sunt în formare ca psiholog și pasionată de felul în care mișcarea conștientă poate sprijini reglarea sistemului nervos și procesele de vindecare emoțională.
-Pentru mine, yoga și pilates nu sunt doar practici fizice, ci instrumente terapeutice care cultivă prezență, claritate și vitalitate.
+I am training as a psychologist and passionate about how conscious movement can support nervous system regulation and emotional healing processes.
+For me, yoga and pilates are not just physical practices but therapeutic tools that cultivate presence, clarity, and vitality.

-Facilitarea claselor este pentru mine o formă de prezență activă și susținere autentică – creez un spațiu sigur în care fiecare persoană este încurajată să își asculte ritmul interior și să se împrietenească cu propriul corp.
+Facilitating classes is, for me, a form of active presence and authentic support – I create a safe space where each person is encouraged to listen to their inner rhythm and become friends with their own body.

-„Corpul tău este templul sufletului tău.
-Privește-l cu iubire, mișcă-l cu respect și ascultă ce are să-ți spună.”
+"Your body is the temple of your soul.
+Look at it with love, move it with respect, and listen to what it has to tell you."